Scan Coin to Identify

 - Estate sale and flea market shoppers can check whether a coin deserves more attention.
 A quick scan helps separate ordinary circulation coins from items worth researching further.

-- Many users use coin identifier apps when they do not know the correct words to search manually.
+- People often turn to a coin scanning app when the mint, country, year, or exact coin name is hard to describe in a search box.
 A picture can find terms that a text search would miss.

 - Collectors can scan worn coins when only part of the design remains visible.
 The mobile tool may still recognize portraits, wreaths, shields, eagles, or mint marks.